 The following information is for filling a position via a recruitment open to the campus community and general public.
 This option is the primary recruitment process, and viable for all appointment and position types.
 Effective summer 2018, contract appointments and short term emergency hires must go through the open recruitment process and the recruitment process overall will transition to a new system (TAM) with UCPATH.

 - Due to the duration of recruitments, it is encouraged to review if any additional support and/or rearrangement of duties temporarily.
-Temporary Employment Services (TES), awards, and stipends may all be possible solutions in addressing these concerns, and OCP Personnel is also available to discuss these matters prior as well as throughout the recruitment process.
+Temporary Employment Services (TES), awards, and stipends may all be possible solutions in addressing these concerns, and OCP Human Resources is also available to discuss these matters prior as well as throughout the recruitment process.

 - Throughout the process, the following information should be noted (as it is provided) as it will help expedite the process at different stages:

 - Working title

 - Basic familiarity with the salary range

 - Requisition (REQ) number